 1) Vendicari Beach: This is the first beach you will cross, just before reaching the Tonnara di Vendicari (tuna fishery).
 It’s not the best beach for swimming due to the large quantities of algae and seaweed, but it’s a great place to relax, sunbathe, and enjoy the scenery.

 2) Calamosche Beach: This marks the turning point for the return leg of the Orange Trail.
 The beach occupies a small strip of sand surrounded by two rocky promontories.
 It was awarded by the Blue Guide as the most beautiful beach in Italy in 2005.
-Although the beach is quite scenic and picturesque, one negative is that it can get quite crowded as it’s the most popular beach of the reserve.
+Although the beach is quite picturesque, one negative is that it can get quite crowded as it’s the most popular beach of the reserve.

 Vendicari Nature Reserve – Other Things to See